 When shopping for others, most of the time, people try to find stuff that relates to the interests of others.
 A thoughtful gift can go a long way, even if there is not a lot of money spent.

-For tennis players, there is a lot of different routes in person can go.
+For tennis players, there are a lot of different routes in person can go.
 Some will opt for something pretty practical, while others will try to be a little creative.
 Here are 10 of the best gifts for tennis players.

 1. Official Grand Slam Towel